cherouvim/alexanastasgr/README.md

 ### Summary

-I'm a Full Stack Developer 💻 , IoT Entusuast and amateur 📷 Photographer.
+I'm a Full Stack Developer 💻, IoT Entusuast and amateur 📷 Photographer.
 I'm a passionate learner who's always willing to learn and work across technologies and domains.
-I 💖 to explore new tools,libraries and leverage them to solve real-life problems.
+I 💖 to explore new tools, libraries and leverage them to solve real-life problems.
 Apart from that I also love to guide and mentor newbies.

 ### Connect with me:
 [![Linkedin](https://github.com/alexanastasgr/alexanastasgr/blob/master/icons/linkedin.svg)](https://linkedin.com/in/alexanastasgr)